Neoj1sec142/Java-etc/sect3/networking/readme.md

         * InputStream getInputStream() - returns an input stream for the given socket.
 This input stream is onnected to the output stream of the remote socket.
         * OutputStream getOutputStream() - returns an output stream for the given socket.
 This output stream is connected to the input stream of the remote socket.
         * void close() - closes the socket connection which makes the Socket object no longer capable of conneting again to any server
+### More I/O classes:
+##### Packages used in Network Programming:
+- java provides a collection of classes and interfaces that take care of low level communication details between the client and the server, and provide a powerful infrastructure for networking.
+These are mostly contained i the java.net package
+- Along with that, we also need the java.io package which gives us input and output streams to write to and read from while communicating over the network.
+To do that, we need to import the same using the following statement:
+    * import java.io.*;
+- heres a few more classes that will come in handy for networking from i/o:
+    - we would be using character based streams to exchange data between the client and server while communicating.
+The streams that are character based are typically implemented with classes such as reader or writer
+    * InputStreamReader - is usd to translate (or convert) bytes to characters.
+It is also known as a bridge between byte streams and character streams.
+This is because the InputStreamReader reads bytes from the input stream as characters.
+    * BufferedReader - is a Java clas to read the text from an input stream by buffering characters that seamlessly read characters, arrays, or lines.
+The constructor of this class accepts an InputStream object as a parameter
+        - also, inherits the Reader class and makes the code efficient since we can read the data line-by-line with the readline() method
+    * PrintWriter - id the implementation of the Writer class and is used to write output sata in a commonly readable form (text).
+It is used to print the formatted representation of object to the text-output stream.
+***
+- As we know, the Socket class provides us with methods to get the Input and Output streams.
+Therefore, once our socket instance is connected to the server we can start obtaining input and output streams to the server.
+- Intput streams are used to read data from the server while output streams are used to write data to the server.
+Following is how we can obtain input and output streams:
+##### SYNTAX #####
+InputStream in = socket.getInputStream();
+OutputStream out = socket.getOutputStream();
+* Understand that these input and output streams are ordinary streams that we would use to read from and write to a file.
+Therefore, we can convert them to the form that best serves our use case.
+    * We could wrap the OutputStream with a PrintWriter so that we can easily write test with methods link println()
+    * Also, we could wrap the IputStream with BufferReader, via an InputStreamReader, in order to easily read text with methods link readLine()